Helping Children Cope with Traumatic Events

 When to seek treatment for your child's trauma

-Usually, your child’s feelings of anxiety, numbness, confusion, guilt, and despair following a traumatic event will start to fade within a relatively short time.
-However, if the traumatic stress reaction is so intense and persistent that it’s interfering with your child’s ability to function at school or home, they may need help from a mental health professional—preferably a trauma specialist.
+Usually, your child's feelings of anxiety, numbness, confusion, guilt, and despair following a crisis, disaster, or other traumatic event will start to fade within a relatively short time.
+However, if the traumatic stress reaction is so intense that it interferes with your child's ability to function at school or home—or if the symptoms don’t begin to fade or even become worse over time—they may need help from a mental health professional.

 - Your child is having trouble functioning at school.